HergenD/go-video-intel/README.md

 # Go Hardcoded Subtitle Translator

--- Currently very much WIP --

 Can be used to detect and translate hardcoded subtitles / other text in video, and output them as a subtitle file (currently WEBVTT is supported).
 Also allows you to output a translated version instead.

-OCR is done using Google's video intelligence, translation using Naver's Papago.
+OCR is done using Google's video intelligence, translation using Google Translate or Naver's Papago.

-Currently, use is limited to KO>EN translation due to Papago use, but all languages should be detectable without translation (not tested, WIP)
+Mostly tested to detect Korean (using Hangul as script filter) and translating to english, but all languages should be supported.
+(As long as the translating engine choses supports the language, and google's ocr can read it).

 To use, simply copy the `config.json.example` to `config.json` and fill the details.
-API keys for both Google and Naver are required.
+API keys for both Google and Naver are required (if using naver for translation).

 ## Config

-The config looks like this:
+The config looks like this, here comments are added to explain every value, to use the config simply copy the example config provided.
 ```js
 {
     "naver": {